NOTE: This is a re-posting of a previous thread

 Once the CPU/mobo arrived, I had to test them quickly to make sure they worked, mainly to make sure it was okay to claim the rebate, but also because I was reminded from my last build how important it is to see if the computer POSTs before you get too far.
 I grabbed an old “test” case and tried them out.
 Good news: it POSTed first try:NOTE:

 The AMD case had not arrived when I did my testing, hence the use of an old case.
-If you look closely at the second picture, I misplaced some of the standoffs (bottom right corner is actually sitting underneath the motherboard).
+If you look closely at the third picture, I misplaced some of the standoffs (bottom right corner is actually sitting underneath the motherboard).
 TIP: Make sure you count and track the standoffs.
-A misplaced standoff could mean a fired motherboard.
+A misplaced standoff could mean a fried motherboard.

 Once all the components had arrived, I started thinking about airflow.
 I really like LatiosXT’s thoughts on “positive pressure” (more air being pushed in than being pulled out).
 The case came with one fan and I had the Sickle which I thought would look nice in front.
 When doing my POST testing earlier, I noticed the old case has a white LED fan.
 Red…white…I found my 3rd fan.
 Two fans in; one fan out.